-Xing’s financial skills were soon in demand and she volunteered as treasurer for a English Language Partner centre committee up until the organisation became a trust in 2014.
+Xing’s financial skills were soon in demand and she volunteered as treasurer for her local English Language Partners' centre committee up until the organisation became a Trust in 2014.
 Xing continued doing administration work until her recent elevation to business owner.

 Xing bought the café business from her friend who was moving to Auckland.
 “I jokingly said to her that I liked her shop.
 She said, ‘Well, buy it off me’ – so I did!”